microsoft/todo-app-java-on-azure/doc/deployment/deploy-to-aks-with-acr-build-git-using-jenkins.md

-# Deploy to Azure Kubernetes Service using Jenkins
+# Build Docker image from git repo in Azure Container Registry then deploy to Azure Kubernetes Service using Jenkins

 This document shows how to deploy this todo app java project to Kubernetes cluster using Jenkins.

-On the Jenkins machine, it clones the toao-app-java-on-azure to local with **Git Plugin**, uses **Maven Plugin** to build out a `jar` file.
-Using **Azure ACR PLugin**, Jenkins uploads the `jar` together with `Dockerfile` to Azure Container Registry.
-ACR Quick Build will build a docker image and host it when receiving the `Dockerfile` and `jar` file.
-After ACR Quick Build finishes pushing docker image.
-Jenkins will use **Azure Kubernetes CD Plugin** to apply two Kubernetes resource yaml files to Azure Kubernetes Service.
+Instead of installing Docker on the build agent, you can use **Azure ACR Plugin** to build your Docker image in Azure Container Registry with your Github repo url.

+On the Jenkins machine, it uses **Azure ACR PLugin** to queue an Azure Container Registry Quick build to build a todo-app-java-on-azure docker image, then apply the docker image to an Azure Kubernetes Service cluster with **Azure Kubernetes CD Plugin**.

+> This deployment instruction will include Maven package in the Dockerfile.
+If you want to do the Maven package on your Jenkins Server instead during the docker build, please go to [Build Docker image from local directory in Azure Container Registry then deploy to Azure Kubernetes Service using Jenkins](./deploy-to-aks-with-acr-build-local-using-jenkins.md).

 ## Run application on local machine
 Verify you can run your project successfully in your local environment. ([Run project on local machine](../../README.md))